Zishrodrigues/weekly-nerd/articles/webofthings.md

 ### Web of things

 Soft and relaxing guitar music starts playing in the background.
-The ambient lights in your living room slowly come alive as the sun does in the early morning.
+The ambient lights in your living room slowly come alive.
 The oven starts preheating.
 You hang your coat, it was a long day and you’re tired.
 As you walk into the kitchen the refrigerator door opens, you get out food and put it in the oven.
 You walk to the living room, the tv starts and the guitar music fades out.
 You sit down on the couch and a bottle of ice cooled beer slides down from a tube in the wall right into your hand.
 Your feet land on the table and you take a sip.
 Time to lay back and relax.

 ### Easy living